Emma McIntosh (she/her)

 Bachelor of Arts (Degree with Honours) - The University of Melbourne

-As a human, I’m multiply neurodivergent and spend most of my free time binging anime, leveling up my favourite characters in Wuthering Waves (I’m sorry Genshin-enjoyers), or obsessing over my dog, who you can meet below.
+As a human, I’m neurodivergent and spend most of my free time binging anime, levelling up my favourite video game characters, or obsessing over my dog (who’s basically running things here).

 About Eri

-Eri is a two-year-old cavoodle (and yes, if you noticed it, she’s named after the My Hero Academia character).
+Eri is a two-year-old cavoodle (and yes, if you noticed, she’s named after the My Hero Academia character).
 She’s big on walks, constantly wants to jump on and off my lap, and somehow always manages to teleport next to the fridge whenever a packet of cheese is opened.

 You might see Eri pop in to say “hi”, or lounge in her favourite armchair during your appointments.
 If she barks, well, I’m sorry in advance.